Lesson 2

 - Because God is unchanging, His love for you will never change!
 What does this mean to you?
 Have you ever loved someone but they were unfaithful to you?
 How did it feel?
 I hope you can feel secure in the knowledge God will never be unfaithful to you!

-- End of the lesson application: Ask the Holy Spirit to bring to your mind one thing you learned from this lesson that He wants you to remember and make a part of your life.
+End of the lesson application: Ask the Holy Spirit to bring to your mind one thing you learned from this lesson that He wants you to remember and make a part of your life.
 Be quiet before God and wait on Him to tell you.
 Write it down and ask Him to help you to do it!

 This is going to sound odd, but get a newspaper and skim over some headline news and circle each story that hints of sin.
 Sin is anything that is not in God’s will.
 The point of this activity is to give you a better understanding of sin’s grip on the world.
 (It would be a good thing to pray for the people in these articles, if you have time.)
 If you are doing this study in a group setting, bring the newspaper to class and share your insights on sin.

-For companion audio devotions:
+For companion podcast devotions:

 Bibliography for Lesson 2